Liberation Day tariffs

-The Liberation Day tariffs are a broad package of import duties announced by U.S. president Donald Trump on April 2, 2025—a date he called "Liberation Day".
+United States president Donald Trump announced a broad package of import duties on April 2, 2025—a date he called "Liberation Day".
 In a White House Rose Garden ceremony, Trump signed Executive Order 14257, Regulating Imports With a Reciprocal Tariff to Rectify Trade Practices That Contribute to Large and Persistent Annual United States Goods Trade Deficits.
 This order declared a national emergency over the United States' trade deficit and invoked the International Emergency Economic Powers Act (IEEPA) to authorize sweeping tariffs on foreign imports.

-Executive Order 14257 imposed a 10% baseline tariff on imports from nearly all countries beginning April 5, with country-specific tariff rates scheduled to begin April 9.
-The Trump administration called these measures "reciprocal", asserting they mirrored and counteracted trade barriers faced by U.S. exports.
+Executive Order 14257 raised tariffs on nearly all countries to 10% beginning April 5, with higher rates for major trading partners scheduled to begin April 9.
+The Trump administration called the tariffs "reciprocal", asserting they mirrored and counteracted trade barriers faced by U.S. exports.
 Trade analysts rejected this characterization, noting that the tariffs often exceeded those imposed by foreign countries and included countries with which the U.S. had a trade surplus.
 Economists argued that the formula used to calculate the "reciprocal" tariffs was overly simplistic with little relation to trade barriers.

+Trump also signed Executive Order 14256, Further Amendment to Duties Addressing the Synthetic Opioid Supply Chain in the People's Republic of China as Applied to Low-Value Imports, which closed the United States de minimis exemption for imports from China and further escalated the China–United States trade war.

-The "Liberation Day" tariff announcement led to a global market crash.
+The "Liberation Day" tariff announcement led to the 2025 stock market crash.
 In response, the White House suspended the April 9 tariff increases to allow time for negotiation.
-By July 31, Trump had announced deals with just 8 trading partners: the UK, Vietnam, the Philippines, Indonesia, Japan, South Korea, the EU, and a truce expiring August 12 with China.
+By July 31, Trump had announced deals with eight trading partners: the UK, Vietnam, the Philippines, Indonesia, Japan, South Korea, the EU, and a truce expiring August 12 with China.
 He ordered country-specific "reciprocal" tariffs to resume on August 7, 2025.

 On May 28, 2025, the United States Court of International Trade ruled in a lawsuit that Trump had overstepped his authority in imposing tariffs under the IEEPA and ordered that the "Liberation Day" tariffs be vacated.
-The United States Court of Appeals for the Federal Circuit issued a stay while it considered the administration's appeal, allowing the tariffs to remain in effect.
-Oral arguments were scheduled for July 31, 2025.
-On August 29, the Federal Circuit Court of Appeals ruled that Trump had exceeded his authority under the IEEPA, but stayed its decision to give the administration time to appeal to the U.S. Supreme Court.

-In addition to the tariffs, Trump signed Executive Order 14256 (Further Amendment to Duties Addressing the Synthetic Opioid Supply Chain in the People's Republic of China as Applied to Low-Value Imports) which closed the de minimis exemption for imports from China.
+The ruling was upheld by the Federal Circuit Court of Appeals on August 29.
+The Trump administration appealed to the U.S. Supreme Court, which, in February 2026, in the case of Learning Resources, Inc. v.
+Trump, affirmed the decision of the appeals court that Trump's use of emergency powers to enact the tariffs was not legal.

 Background

-Prior to his "Liberation Day" announcement, Trump had implemented several tariff policies since returning to office in January 2025, including duties on steel and aluminum imports as well as tariffs targeting China, Canada, and Mexico.
+Prior to his Liberation Day announcement, Trump had implemented several tariff policies since returning to office in January 2025, including duties on steel and aluminum imports as well as tariffs targeting China, Canada, and Mexico.
 The administration had also announced a 25% tariff on imported automobiles and automotive parts scheduled to take effect at midnight on April 3, 2025.
 These previous measures had already increased the average U.S. tariff rate to approximately 12%, the highest level since World War II according to Deutsche Bank Research.